Music for Cars

-Music for Cars is the third extended play (EP) by English band The 1975, released on 4 March 2013 by Dirty Hit, Polydor Records and Vagrant Records.
+Music for Cars is the third extended play (EP) by English band the 1975, released on 4 March 2013 by Dirty Hit, Polydor Records and Vagrant Records.
 Development of the record began after the band completed their eponymous debut album.
 Working with producer Mike Crossey, the 1975 created "Chocolate" during the album's recording sessions before building the other tracks of the EP around the song.
 The band sought to create a cohesive concept for the record, primarily producing the remaining four songs by themselves in the bedroom of singer Healy at Rose Cottage in Cheshire.

 An electronic, ambient and experimental record, Music for Cars is composed of atmospheric songs containing a cinematic sound.
 The EP also incorporates elements of pop, rock, synth-pop, funk and R&B, among other genres.
 Upon release, the record received positive reviews from music critics, who praised the EP's exploration of electronic music and its balance of pop and atmospherics songs.
 Prior to the record's debut, the 1975 released "Head.Cars.Bending" and the single "Chocolate".
 The song was a sleeper hit, representing the band's commercial breakthrough when it became a radio staple in 2013.

 Background and development

-In January 2012, the 1975 was formed by singer Matthew Healy, drummer George Daniel, guitarist Adam Hann and bassist Ross MacDonald, who had played music together since 2002.
+In January 2012, the 1975 was formed by lead singer Matty Healy, drummer George Daniel, guitarist Adam Hann and bassist Ross MacDonald, who had played music together since 2002.
 After being rejected by all major record labels, artist manager Jamie Osborne discovered the band and signed them to his label Dirty Hit.
 The 1975 began a process of releasing three extended plays (EP) leading to their debut album.
 In August of 2012, the band released their debut EP, Facedown, to critical success.
 In November 2012, the 1975 released their second EP, Sex.

 The 1975 developed a working relationship with producer Mike Crossey during the recording of Sex.
 Crossey was initially tentative in his approach; Healy told to magazine Some Kind of Awesome that the producer was empathetic toward the band, having understood their hesitancy toward producing music in a different manner.
 Crossey suggested they co-produce the music and worked with the 1975 during a week of pre-production in their studio.
 The band were inspired by soundtracks from 1980s films and sought to incorporate those elements into The 1975, with Crossey commenting they were "pretty unashamed about wanting a song like 'Chocolate' to be a smash hit".
 Healy credits the producer with vitalising the creative process and bringing an enhanced technical understanding to the recording of the album.